 Hello and welcome to the SEND (Special Educational Needs and Disabilities) section of our website here at Valley Gardens Middle School.
 We are a fully inclusive school which aims to ensure that all pupils achieve their potential personally, socially, emotionally, physically and educationally.

-At Valley Gardens Middle School, we embrace the fact that every child is different and, therefore, the educational needs of every child are different – this is certainly the case for children with Special Educational Needs.
+At Valley Gardens Middle School, we embrace the fact that every child is different and, therefore, the educational needs of every child are different – this is certainly the case for children with Special Educational Needs and/or Disabilities.

 In terms of what we offer children with Special Educational Needs and/or Disabilities, this is different for every child and it is important to emphasise that, as much as possible, this provision is designed by the relevant staff members working alongside the child, the child’s family and, where necessary, outside agencies (e.g. a Speech and Language Therapist or an Educational Psychologist).

-A child with Special Educational Needs and/or Disabilities at Valley Gardens Middle School will have a SEN Support Plan which sets out targets and looks at what additional provision can be put in place.
-The SEN Support Plan is written with our children and families to ensure that a holistic picture of need is identified and targets are set out together.
+A child with Special Educational Needs and/or Disabilities at Valley Gardens Middle School will have a SEND Support Plan which sets out targets and looks at what additional provision can be put in place.
+The SEND Support Plan is written in collaboration with our children and families to ensure that a holistic picture of need is identified and targets are set out together.

-We have an ARP (Additional Resource Provision) on site which caters for up to 10 pupils with moderate learning difficulties.
-We also have a number of pupils within the school with additional needs, some of which are supported by an EHCP.
+We have an ARP (Additional Resource Provision) on site which caters for up to 5 pupils with moderate learning difficulties.
+We also have an in-house provsion called ‘Anchorage’ where students will be supported with thoir mental health following growing numbers of emotional based school avoidance as a result of the pandenmic.

-Miss Wilson is our SENCo (Special Educational Needs Co-ordinator) and is a member of the Senior Leadership Team.
+Miss Wilson is our SENDCo (Special Educational Needs/Disabilities Co-ordinator) & Assistant Headteacher.
 Please feel free to contact her via the school office on 0191 917 6667 or by email on [email protected].
 She will be more than happy to make an appointment to listen to any questions or queries linked to your child’s needs.

-Please find details of our offer to pupils with Additional Educational Needs and/ or Disabilities in the Useful Documents below.
+Please find details of our offer to pupils with Additional Educational Needs and/ or Disabilitiies in the useful documnets below:

 The North Tyneside Local SEN offer can be viewed by clicking on the following link :